edamametechnologies/edamame_posture_cli/README.md

 # edamame_posture
 This is the CLI tool to compute and remediate the security posture of a device.
 This is designed to be used in CI/CD pipelines or test devices.
-See the associated Github action for an example of how to use it.
+See the associated GitHub action for an example of how to use it.
 This covers a variety of security threats involving the device.
 Network scans are performed by default when launching the background service, but can be disabled if needed.

 ## Usage